chingu-voyage7/Bears-Team-16/docs/TECHNICAL.md

 Event: represents an event occurring in the game, either a TriggeredEvent or a AlarmEvent, the latter automatically occurring at a predetermined (possibly random) time

+NOTE: Do not use 'require' as it will not work

+NOTE: index.mjs is server side, index.html is client side